SSWConsulting/SSW.Rules.Content/rules/tasks-do-you-know-to-ensure-that-relevant-emails-are-attached-to-tasks/rule.md

 1. Take screenshots and notes
 2. Turn them into multiple emails
-3. Add them into Azure DevOps (was TFS)
+3. Add them into Azure DevOps (note, you can't do this in GitHub)

 :::